floressa/VulkanCraft/README.md

 # VulkanCraft

-A Minecraft clone implemented from scratch using Vulkan.
+A Minecraft clone made using Vulkan.

 **- IMPORTANT - Currently the project is only Vulkan/Engine setup.
 The Minecraft part is very much in the beginning stages.**